06.04.25

 Women at the Helm of Forest-Based Enterprise

-By incubating a mindset shift alongside financial and technical exposure, this programme ensures that women leaders are not just participants but integral managers in sustainable enterprise development and governance of forest ecosystems.
-To this end, the programme aligns with Sustainable Development Goals (SDGs), particularly those focused on gender equality (SDG 5), decent work (SDG 8), and climate action (SDG 13).
-To support these efforts, each PC under the initiative will receive initial working capital from the Government of Odisha to kick-start operations.
+By fostering a mindset shift alongside financial and technical capacity-building, the programme ensures that women leaders are not merely participants but integral managers in the development of sustainable enterprises and the governance of forest ecosystems.
+Accordingly, the programme aligns with the Sustainable Development Goals (SDGs), particularly those related to gender equality (SDG 5), decent work (SDG 8), and climate action (SDG 13).
+As part of this initiative, each PC will receive initial working capital from the Government of Odisha to commence operations.